singularityhub/singularity-hpc/docs/getting_started/installation.rst

 This executable should be accessible by an administrator, or anyone that you want to be able to manage containers.
-Your user base will be interacting with your containers via LMOD, so they do not need access to `shpc`.
+Your user base will be interacting with your containers via Lmod, so they do not need access to `shpc`.
 If you are a user creating your own folder of modules, you can add them to your module path.